tadd/gnome-terminal-new-tab-in-existing-window/README.md

 ```

 This flimsy wrapper behaves like `gnome-terminal --tab ...`, but opens a new tab in the
 existing window if possible.
-Options are passed on directly to `gnome-terminal`.
+Any options are passed directly to `gnome-terminal`.

-In fact, it only sets two environment variables, `GNOME_TERMINAL_SERVICE` and
+It does nothing more than set two environment variables, `GNOME_TERMINAL_SERVICE` and
 `GNOME_TERMINAL_SCREEN`.

 ## Dependencies